Grawty/Grawty.github.io/README.md

 - `style.css`: Stylesheets for the website layout and design.
 - `script.js` (optional): JavaScript file for any interactive features.

+## Changelog
+- 🥳 Fork button added.
+(8.05.2024)
+- 🤔 A warning screen has been added until the mobile device functions correctly.
+(8.05.2024)

 ## Usage

 1. Go to grawty.github.io and click on the 'create your linksite' button.